 That kind of experiential travel takes a little more work, and that’s where the folks from Wildland Trekking come in.
 Their basecamp hiking tours offer an authentic camping experience that gets you into the beating heart of these museums of ancient art.

-Here are three itineraries to choose from:
+There are three itineraries to choose from, but here's the longest one.

+Zion, Bryce and Escalante.
 The whole enchilada.
 The big three.
 The Utahsome threesome.
 This trip has it all, including all the food, bedding and expert insight you’d ever want.

 Difficulty: Moderate to strenuous

-Hike: 8 miles in Zion (Observation Point)
+Hike: 5 miles in Zion (The Narrows)

 Difficulty: Moderate to strenuous